KTRimey/sharksearch/README.md

 `python3 crawl.py`<br />
 `flask run`

 To search through some sharks, clone the repository and run crawl.py.
 (For testing purposes, the call to shark_crawl() in crawl.py may be given a max_sharks.
 By default, this is positive infinity.)
 The crawl may take up to half an hour.
-After the crawl finishes (indicated by a log message, which also displays the number of sharks crawled), you may freely call run flask and use the web browser or otherwise to make HTTP requests to search.
+After the crawl finishes (indicated by a log message, which also displays the number of sharks crawled), you may freely call flask run and use the web browser or otherwise to make HTTP requests to search.

+(Note that flask run uses the reloader and will run the crawl twice.
+To avoid this, instead call `flask run --no-reload `)

 ###### Unit tests: